 •SABMiller sold the world’s first commercially produced cassava beer.
 It’s brewed in Mozambique.

-•Over 25% of the beer brewed in the world was produced in China.
+•China produced over 25% of the beer brewed in the world.

 •British retailer Marks & Spencer was criticized for letting Muslim staff refuse to sell customers pork and alcohol.

 •Alabama lifted the threat of prosecution for making beer at home.
 Home brewing remained illegal in the state’s dry counties.